0xPARC/circom-starter/README.md

 **Convenience:** Poll participants do not need to generate new semaphore secrets, which reduces the resistance to voting and can garner more widespread poll results.

+Additionally, all votes are sent through a relayer (which sees no identifying information besides the poll & vote), more can be found in our relayer repo [here](https://github.com/ratankaliani/priv-poll-relayer).

 **Subgroup Polls:** Poll coordinators can pass in a merkle root of an arbitrary ETH subgroup (e.g. a merkle root of all ETH users who have interacted with a certain protocol or hold a certain token).

 **Anonymity Set:** Anonymity is limited to the size of the anonymity set.
 Subgroup polls enables larger polls.
 While all users in a merkle tree may not necessarily vote, this can expand the anonymity set.